 Regardless of your goals, train hard, fuel your body properly, track your food, be patient and most of all consistent, and results will certainly follow.

 While it’s easy to allow yourself to follow these guidelines, some people fare better with a plan or fitness coach to check in with for accountability, close monitoring, weekly adjustments, and most of all, someone’s unbiased best interest for you.

-A New Year is approaching and so is my 30 Day Power Pancake Challenge.
+Try my strength training app, Sloanesquad, or participate in one of our 30 Day Power Pancake Challenge.
 A full customized nutrition plan with meals included, 30 days of video guided workouts, along with a supportive private Facebook group to get you started off on the right foot in the New Year.

 Your success is my success!